Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Limited Selections

-In some cases, users will need to make a selection with an upper limit—perhaps they can list dozens of career skills on a job application platform, but can only choose up to 5 of them to highlight.
+In some cases, users will need to make a selection with an upper limit; perhaps they can list dozens of career skills on a job application platform, but can only choose up to 5 of them to highlight.
 In this type of scenario, the upper limit needs to be communicated with clear microcopy, and the selection number should update as the user engages with the interface as well.
-And on top of that, if they can re-order their top 5 with drag-and-drop?
+And on top of that, maybe they can re-order their top 5 with drag-and-drop?
 That comes with hover states and all the other juicy micro-interactions that you’d expect, all of which are communicated as part of system status and the give-and-take of the human and computer interaction.

 What’s Next?

 Phew!
-We’ve broken down how system status should work, what helps make it ‘visible’ and the kind of elements that come into play, and finally looked at different outputs and embodiments of this heuristic.
-This principle is a major umbrella for basically all the communication you’d expect between a human and system, which is probably why it’s the first Jakob Nielsen’s list of 10 heuristic principles.
+We’ve broken down how system status should work, what helps make it visible and the kind of elements that come into play, and finally looked at different outputs and embodiments of this heuristic.
+This principle is a major umbrella for basically all the communication you’d expect between a human and system, which is probably why it’s the first on Jakob Nielsen’s list of 10 heuristic principles.

 Running a heuristic evaluation of your own?

-Learn more
+Learn More

 Download our Table UX Audit Checklist